NWuensche/Swipi/README.md

 ## Technologies

-This Android app is using KMP for its business logic and native Jetpack Compose for the Android UI
+This Android app is using KMP for its business logic and native Jetpack Compose for the Android UI.
+It is optimized for the portrait mode on a Google Pixel 8a.

 The app uses the following multiplatform dependencies in its implementation: